Youíve done as recommended and checked the mountain weather forecasts covering the area for your planned journey.

-You shouldnít look at a forecast just to see what weather youíre likely to get on your planned trip: you should use the forecast to plan your trip.
+You shouldnít make plans and then look at a forecast just to see what weather youíre likely to get: you should use the forecast to make your plans.
 Depending on the forecast you may even completely change your plan and head west rather than east, or vice versa, to take advantage of the best conditions.

 Whether or not itíll rain and if itíll be sunny are probably what most people look at, but the forecast will tell you much, much more.

 A major factor is the wind.
 How strong is it?
 What direction is it coming from?
 Is it easing or strengthening as the day wears on?